Information About Condos

 Keep in mind since condo fees are monthly and can become a lien on the unit it is typically used when qualifying for the mortgage.
 So keep that in mind when looking at prices.

 Living in a condominium comes with rules and regulations.
 The master deed spells out what areas are common and which are limited to a specific unit along with the condominium subdivision plan.
 Each complex also has bylaws and will spell out what you can and can't do.
 It may be as simple as the size of your dog, to what color your front door should be painted.
 Usually, you can not make major modifications to your building like decks, brick pavers, or sunrooms without the permission of the association.

 Assessments and Amenities

 When you own a condo, and the building or common areas need repair, you all share in the cost.
 Once the cost of the repair is determined each unit is charged an assessment, according to their ownership percentage.

 Some complexes offer amenities like pools, tennis courts, workout areas, and clubhouses.
 Of course, since these are common areas they too come with rules and guidelines that have to be followed.

 Need More Information?

 Condo Addendum used when making an offer to purchase.
-If you are planning on getting an FHA mortgage make sure you check the FHA approved the list, to see if the condominium complex is approved.
+If you are planning on getting an FHA mortgage make sure you check the FHA approved list, to see if the condominium complex is approved.
 Thinking of buying VA?
 They're a little harder to get approved, and the website of approved complexes has had some issues but contact us, and we can check it for you.
-If you need a status letter, master deed, by-laws or a questionnaire you can try Condo Certs to see if your complex is listed.
+If you need a status letter, master deed, by-laws, or a questionnaire you can try Condo Certs to see if your complex is listed.